 This means that the look and, in the case of hard copy, feel of the book is really important.
 Again do some research online and in book stores to see which books jump out for you and you automatically respond to.

 That's where I was nearly 20 years ago when I came across Paulette Ensign's website on creating and earning money with tips booklets.
-I attended her free webinar and found the easy beginners path of putting together a booklet of short, but invaluable tips.
+I found the easy beginners path of putting together my booklet of short, but invaluable tips.
 "54 Tips on how successful people achieve their goals!" was the result.

 It was easy to write, inexpensive to design and print and became a fabulous product to sell or use as a give-away.